WPManageNinja/custom-tiktok-feed/readme.txt

 **Posts Order Variations:** You will get variations on which order you want to display your TikTok feed.
 You can choose your favorite one from **Ascending**, **Descending**, **Most Viewed**, **Most Liked**, and **Random**.

-**Number of Feeds to Display:** Decorate your page with the number of TikTok videos you need to display; just set the number from from **Filter** settings.
+**Number of Feeds to Display:** Decorate your page with the number of TikTok videos you need to display; just set the number from **Filter** settings.

-**Filter Feed with search terms/Hashtags:** Show or hide your TikTok post & display by targetting specific words/hashtags on your website.
+**Filter Feed with search terms/Hashtags:** Show or hide your TikTok post & display by targeting specific words/hashtags on your website.

 **Open posts on Platform/Popup box:** You can open your TikTok feed with the original platform post or open it with a popup box on your site.